 Sierra Metals (SMTS) Gets a Buy Rating from Noble Financial

-Sierra Metals has an analyst consensus of Moderate Buy, with a price target consensus of $4.38.
+Sierra Metals has an analyst consensus of Strong Buy, with a price target consensus of $4.31, representing a 46.6% upside.
+In a report issued on April 16, CIBC also maintained a Buy rating on the stock with a C$5.50 price target.

 See today’s analyst top recommended stocks >>